Captain Teunis Stuut.

 Born: Dokkum, 7 October 1890.
 Religion: Dutch Reformed.

 His father was Lieffert Stuut and he operated the best known hotel in Dokkum which had been in existence in one form or the other for 400 years.
 Known in those days as Hotel Lijbering he was in charge from 1904 to 1911.
-His wife’s name was Lotje Hitman and together they raised a family of 8 or 9 children.
+His wife’s name was Lotje Hitman and together they raised a family of 8 children.

 By the time Teunis Stuut joined Holland America his father was recorded in the company archives as having passed away. (*) Currently the Hotel is called “The Posthoorn” which translates to “The Post man’s Bugle” (or horn) and is still in operation. (a,b,c)